 “I appreciate the diverse education (i.e. violin and chapel in addition to core curricula), the family-oriented atmosphere, and learning experiences tailored to the needs of the individual student.”

 –Dave, SFLS Parent

-–Rebecca, SFLS Parent
+–Wendy, SFLS Parent

 “Sioux Falls Lutheran School set me up with a great education that carried over into high school and will soon serve me well in college.
 SFLS is the reason why I have the passion for music I do right now.
 But more importantly, it has a great, welcoming, Christ-centered atmosphere, which is why SFLS will always be such a family to me.”